garbagetown/guideline/source_en/ImplementationAtEachLayer/CreateWebApplicationProject.rst

     The \ ``database`` \ property is unnecessary property if MyBatis is used as O/R Mapper.
-    You may remove this but you may left to set in order to clarify the used database.
+    You may remove this but you may leave the settings in order to specify the database being used.

 .. tip:: **How to add the JDBC driver**